 One of the greatest advantages of this method is that you can make boxes and cases for specific items by using those very pieces as molds.
 Wrap them with a couple of layers of plastic wrap, and that might even save you using petroleum jelly.
 If you combine this with using placeholders, you could make sturdy cases for virtually anything.
 And if you do, make sure to send me pictures!

 Thanks for checking out the peanut bowl!
-If you like what you see please share this post and subscribe to my newsletter.
-And as always, remember to Be Inspired!
+If you like what you see you can find more projects here.
+And if you are looking for something different, I can do different, too.
+Subscribe to my newsletter so you never miss anything, and remember to Be Inspired!